Introduction

 - Under Target Transit Gateway, select the Transit Gateway we created previously, and for Customer Gateway, choose New.

-Under IP Address, enter the first Harmony SASE Gateway IP.
+Under IP Address, enter the first Check Point SASE Gateway IP.
 Routing is Dynamic (BGP).

 - Navigate to Transit Gateway attachments under TRANSIT GATEWAYS and find the Transit Gateway Attachment you just created- rename it to something that makes sense to you, like the screenshot below: